 In addition to Science and Technology, students visit Art, Library, Music, Spanish, and Physical Education specialist classes each week.

 The art program nurtures the process of discovery and expression through different mediums.
-Each class meets once a week in the art room, transitional kindergarten and kindergarten meet for 45 minutes and first through sixth grades meet for an hour.
+Each class meets twice during the 8-day cycle in the art room, transitional kindergarten and kindergarten meet for 45 minutes and first through sixth grades meet for an hour.
 When applicable, the art curriculum is integrated with the classroom studies while also being a part of a sequential program with respect to media and skills in both 2D and 3D arenas.

 Students explore all dimensions of art from the principles of design and art elements, to practical applications, to formally observing and respecting the unique work of other artists and themselves.

 The music program is designed to foster growth in music in an environment where students can be creative and successful.
-Students attend music class once a week.
+TK through fourth grade students attend music class twice during an 8-day cycle.
+In our Upper Division, the students have a half-year intensive experience with art and music.
 Many of the activities are based on Carl Orff’s ideas of teaching through a child-centered approach.
 Students are taught age-appropriate songs and music games that allow them to produce musical results.
 In addition, students often accompany themselves on pitched and non-pitched percussion instruments.
 Students are always encouraged to try their best in music and the emphasis is not on achieving a certain skill level, but on personal growth and effort.

 Students are daily afforded opportunities for expression and creativity in music.
 Through songs and instrument playing children are encouraged to offer their interpretation of musical passages.
 They are often given boundaries and, in those, express musically their ideas.
 However, there are also times for completely original compositions.
 During these moments, students will draw on their own creative ideas and knowledge of music to express themselves.